microsoft/PowerApps-Tooling/.github/pull_request_template.md

 ## Type

 Only keep relevant type.
 Delete the rest and this comment.
+If this is related to an issue open in GitHub, please link it to this ticket and put the URL here.

 - Bug fix
 - Enhancement